theEncyclopedia/fundamentals-react-js/docs/Concepts/01.setup/pure-react.md

 In the example above

 `<div id="root">not rendered</div>` is the mounting point for the React application.
 Initially, it contains placeholder text which will be replaced when React renders the component.

+In this setup, React elements are created using `React.createElement` instead of JSX.
+JSX is a syntax extension for JavaScript that looks similar to XML or HTML.
+To use JSX, you need a compiler like Babel to convert it into regular JavaScript, which this simple setup avoids to keep things straightforward and dependency-free.

+In this setup, React elements are created using React.createElement instead of JSX.
+JSX is a syntax extension for JavaScript that looks similar to XML or HTML.
+To use JSX, you need a compiler like Babel to convert it into regular JavaScript, which this simple setup avoids to keep things straightforward and dependency-free.